robotframework/robotframework/doc/releasenotes/rf-3.1rc2.rst

 distribution from PyPI_ and install it manually.
 For more details and other installation approaches, see the `installation instructions`_.

-Robot Framework 3.1 rc 2 was released on Monday December 3, 2018.
+Robot Framework 3.1 rc 2 was released on Monday December 3, 2018, with only documentation enhancements and a simple `bug fix`__ compared to the first release candidate.
 It is the last planned preview release and, if no regressions are found, the final release will contain the exact same code.
 The target date for the final release is December 6, 2018.

 .. _Robot Framework: http://robotframework.org
 .. _pip: http://pip-installer.org